g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 A repeated irony is that _the cranks are right_, though for the wrong reasons.
 Plaisance is right about the Presence (the phasmid; [the hole in the world](http://fayde.co.uk/dialojue/4280591); the deserter skulking around the tunnels; the Mega Rich Light-Bending Guy).
 The cryptozoologist Morrell is right about the phasmid.
 Harry is constantly right on wild hunches, not least about Victor Méjean.
 The infra-materialists are right about plasm being a physical force (though completely wrong about it being specific to communism).

+Cunoesse is the Gnome of Geroma.
+Egg Head is the Far-Out Son of Lung.

 [Elysium itself is flat earth!](http://fayde.co.uk/dialojue/6360587) (or anyway not an intact sphere):